-If Seq is to serve data over SSL, a certificate will be needed for the domain Seq is hosted on.
+Unless SSL is terminated at a load balancer, a certificate will be needed for the domain Seq is hosted on.

 On the Seq server, run

-Paste your Seq license key into Settings > License and save changes.
+Paste your Seq subscription license key into Settings > License and save changes.

 Configure the Backup Location